 On syscall PSTATE.SM will be cleared and the SVE registers will be handled as per the standard SVE ABI.

-Neither the SVE registers nor ZA are used to pass arguments to or receive results from any syscall.
+None of the SVE registers, ZA or ZTn are used to pass arguments to or receive results from any syscall.

 On process creation (eg, clone()) the newly created process will have PSTATE.SM cleared.

 All other SME state of a thread, including the currently configured vector length, the state of the PR_SME_VL_INHERIT flag, and the deferred vector length (if any), is preserved across all syscalls, subject to the specific exceptions for execve() described in section 6.

 5. Signal handling¶

 Signal handlers are invoked with streaming mode and ZA disabled.

 A new signal frame record TPIDR2_MAGIC is added formatted as a struct tpidr2_context to allow access to TPIDR2_EL0 from signal handlers.

 A new signal frame record za_context encodes the ZA register contents on signal delivery.